 - 1. To make sure the node has power, type: rpower query. - a.
-If the node has power, ping the Remote Supervisor Adapter (RSA) card using the HWControlPoint field in the 1snode output. - 1) If ping succeeds, reset the RSA card.
-If the adapter connection continues to fail after it has been reset contact IBM support. - 2) If the ping fails, check the network connection. - b.
-If the node does not have power, check the power connections. - 2.
-If the network connection LED is lit for the RSA adapter at the Ethernet switch, go to "Resetting the Remote Supervisor Adapter card" on page 50 and reset the RSA adapter.
+If the node has power, ping the Remote Supervisor Adapter (RSA) card using the HWControlPoint field in the lsnode output. - If ping succeeds, reset the RSA card, type: rpower -n <nodename> resetsp\hcp.
+If the adapter connection continues to fail after it has been reset contact IBM support. - 2) To check the logs, type: reventlog -n <nodename> all - 3) If the ping fails, check the network connection. - b.
+If the node does not have power, check the power connections. - If the network connection LED is lit for the RSA adapter at the Ethernet switch, go to "Resetting the Remote Supervisor Adapter card" on page 54 and reset the RSA adapter.